 Located in the old Loloma Transit Station, Western Spirit: Scottsdale’s Museum of the West spans a huge 43,000 sq. ft. and encompasses two floors.
 Within the space, you’ll learn about the history of the American West, Mexico, and the Canadian West.

-Wander the halls, explore the many prominent artifacts, take a tour and learn more from the knowledgable guides.
+Wander the halls, explore the many prominent artifacts, take a tour, and learn more from the knowledgeable guides.
 Looking for something more interactive?
 Settle in at the museum’s informative theater for a show.

 Scottsdale Fashion Square

 In desperate need of some serious retail therapy?
 There’s no better place in the city than Scottsdale Fashion Square.

 Filled with over 200 high-quality and well-known stores, Scottsdale Fashion Square allows you to shop until you drop.
 Need a break from browsing or need to refuel?
 Grab a bite to eat at one of Scottsdale Fashion Square’s many restaurants, bars, and cafes.